 We hear from all the usual suspects that the 97% figure is invalid.
 John Cook has been the most popular target.
 The journal Environmental Research Letters published a study Cook led on the expert consensus.
 He was the first to quantify the 97% statistic.

-This means that the consensus on climate change is even stronger than researchers thought.
+This means that the consensus is even stronger than researchers thought.
 When we allow for the flaws in the 3% studies, we can toss them all aside and declare that the consensus is 100%.
 The science is settled.

 What is frustrating is that the politics is not.
 Expert consensus has never been clearer.
-Even so, the Guardian reports that the US administration is taking still further steps to undermine climate science.
+Even so, the Guardian reports that the Trump administration is taking still further steps to undermine climate science.

 The administration has told government agencies that they can no longer create or publish “worse case scenarios” on climate change.
-The executive branch also won’t let agencies make climate projections beyond the year 2040.
+Trump also won’t let agencies make climate projections beyond the year 2040.
 That happens to be the year when climate projections start looking catastrophic.

 The Washington Post has uncovered even more disturbing news.
-The White House is planning to set up something called the Presidential Committee on Climate Security.
-I know that sounds like a good thing., but wait until you find out who will lead this panel.
+Trump is planning to set up something called the Presidential Committee on Climate Security.
+I know that sounds like a good thing.
+Wait until you find out who will lead this panel.